igabriel85/DICE-Monitoring/src/README.md

   }
 }
 ```
-Output depends on the option selected by the user: csv, json or Plain.
+Output depends on the option selected by the user: csv, json or plain.

-NOTE: The metrics must be in the form of a list.
+**NOTE**: The filter metrics must be in the form of a list.
+Also, filtering currently works only for CSV and plain output.
+Future versions will include the ability to export metrics in the form of RDF+XML in concordance with the OSLC Performance Monitoring 2.0 standard.
+It is important to note that we will export in this format only system metrics.
+No Big Data framework specific metrics.